McAceJr/Awesome-GameDevTools/README.md

 RenderWare is a game engine that is not very well known but is used in lots of older games like the older GTA's and Burnout Paradise.

 DragonRuby (https://dragonruby.org/ No GitHub Available) - Game Dev Framework - Proprietary

+DragonRuby is a development program that works in MAC, iOS, and Android apps with access to SDKs.
+Mainly made for companies